satendrapandeymp/nlp/README.md

-## Comparing tutorialspoint.com tutorial to video tutorials
+## Gwtting relevent videos for tutorialspoint.com tutorials

 ## Installation
-This code have been developed on a debian based system so for using this on windows maching just look at the section where filename have been mentioned.
+This code have been developed on a debian based system so for using this on windows maching just look at the section where filename have been mentioned. if less on time then just replace '/' by '\\' and if you have enough time then just import module os and use os.join() and push it back for greater good.
-And change it accordingly, If you're using mac then You're on your own.
+If you're using mac then You're on your own.

 Use following command to install dependency